GabrielDuschl/Automated-CME-Password-Spraying/README.md

 ## Overview

 Automated CME Password Spraying is a Python script designed for efficient and targeted password spraying attacks using CrackMapExec (CME).
-It allows you to automate the process of testing a list of passwords against a large number of users in a Windows Active Directory environment.
+It allows to automate the process of testing a list of passwords against a large number of users in a Windows Active Directory environment.
+After the Threshold is reached, a Reset Account Lockout counter is started.
+When this timer expires, the script continues.
 This script is intended for legitimate testing purposes only and should not be used for any illegal activities or unauthorized access.

 ## Features